LudvigOlsen/cvms/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
 There was 1 NOTE when 'rsvg' was not installed (as expected).

+## Downstream dependencies
+There are currently no downstream dependencies.

+## Fixes for 1.0.0 errors
-Moved ggimage and rsvg to Suggests. rsvg is not used *directly* by cvms but by ggimage.
+* Moved ggimage and rsvg to Suggests. rsvg is not used *directly* by cvms but by ggimage.
 I added checks to make sure ggimage isn't called when either ggimage or rsvg isn't installed.
 I also skip tests when it is not available.

-## Downstream dependencies
-There are currently no downstream dependencies.
+* Fixed the failing unit test by improving the input checks in evaluate().